panda7789/docs.cs-cz/docs/visual-basic/programming-guide/program-structure/main-procedure.md

     End Module
     ```

-- Můžete deklarovat `Main` pro prohlédnutí argumentů příkazového řádku, ale nevrátí ukončovací kód, a to následujícím způsobem.
+- You can declare `Main` to examine the command-line arguments but not return an exit code, as follows.

     ```vb
     Module mainModule